Lord Krishna Complete Guide (2026): Life, Bhagavad Gita, Temples, 108 Names & Worship

 Cow – A representation of his boyhood days as a cowherd.

-Fasting and Health Benefits
+Krishna Fasting (Vrat): Rituals and Health Benefits

 Ekadashi Fasting – Observed twice a month.